echac555/credit_risk_classification/README.md

 credit_risk_classification.ipynb - contains code used in assignment README.md - contains analysis and description of processes

+Steps:
+Read the data as a pandas dataframe
+Separate and split the data into Training and Testing sets Create label sets and Feature sets (y, X)
+Determine the total count of each value with .value_counts()

 Analysis:
 Explain the purpose of the analysis.
 This analysis aims to construct a predictive model for classifying credit risk, leveraging financial data to determine the likelihood of a loan applicant having either a healthy loan or a high-risk loan.
 The objective is to anticipate whether applicants are prone to defaulting on payments or maintaining a stable repayment status.